-2.1 As a client or data subject in general, you have the right to information about your personal data stored by us, its origin and data recipients, the purpose of data processing and a right to correction, data transmission, objection, restriction of processing as well as blocking or deletion of incorrect or inadmissibly processed data at any time – in compliance with the legal duty of confidentiality.
+2.1 As a client or affected party, you have the right, while observing the duty of attorney-client confidentiality, to request information about your stored personal data, including its origin and recipients, the purpose of data processing, as well as the right to correction, data portability, objection, restriction of processing, as well as blocking or deletion of incorrect or unlawfully processed data.

 3. Data Security

-4. Use of Data
+4. Use of Personal Data

 5. Transmission of Data to Third Parties

-7. Storage of Data
+6. Storage of Data

-10. Our Contact Details
+8. Our Contact Details

 The protection of your data is particularly important to us.
 You can contact us at any time for information requests or requests to amend or delete data using the contact details below: